surfacesyntacticud/website/content/conversions/ud_to_sud.md

 We give below examples of conversions with multiple reversing of relations.
 In Japanese or in German, the default rules are applied.
-The order can be changed by adding different levels to specific relations before calling the package `specific_expr_init` (see examples below for French and Wolof).
+The order can be changed by adding different levels to specific relations before calling the strategy `reverse_relations.main` (see examples below for French and Wolof).

 ### Japanese
-In Japanese all UD relation `case`, `cop`, `aux` and `mark` are left-headed.
+In Japanese all UD relations `case`, `cop`, `aux` and `mark` are left-headed.
 The constraint 2 applies.

 | ![ud_logo](/images/ud.svg) | ![sud_logo](/images/sud.svg) |
 |:---------:|:---------:|